python-can-define-radio/sdr-course/classroom_activities/Ch01_Diving_in_Headfirst/030_Spec_A_paragradio.md

 sa.set_center_freq(2.4369e9)
 ```

-You should see `Failed to launch ... not enough devices [[ TODO: actual err msg]]`.
-As we expected, having no devices plugged in causes this error.

-#### Intro to the HackRF One

-Open your HackRF One box [[ TODO: assembly discussion, careful antenna, etc. Also discuss the HackRF docs, including block diagram, sample rate limitations (tell them this is the instantaneous bandwidth that it can see), gain limitations, transmit power limitations, pointing out that we chose 2.437 GHz because the HackRF One is stronger in this band ]]

-Run the code again with the HackRF plugged in, and you should see something very similar to the simulated spectrum analyzer.
-The difference is that these are frequencies are being measured from the universe around you!
+You should see something very similar to the simulated spectrum analyzer.
+The difference is that these frequencies are being measured from the universe around you!
+If it doesn't work, ensure you have plugged in your HackRF One.

 [[ TODO: Image of Spec A ]]